rubyatscale/singed/README.md

 end
 ```

-This won't catch the entire request though, just once it's been routed to controller and a response has been served.
+This won't catch the entire request though, just once it's been routed to controller and a response has been served (ie no middleware).

 ### Rack/Rails requests